 A rough surface may absorb more paint than a smooth wall surface, so we recommend applying a little more paint.
 Also, you should choose a roller with lengthier pile.

-If the lime-painted surface has a layer of wax over it, the new paint will not stick and the wax should be removed before painting.
-If there is no wax on the paint, you can paint directly on top of the lime paint.
+If the chalk-painted surface has a layer of wax over it, the new paint will not stick and the wax should be removed before painting.
+If there is no wax on the paint, you can paint directly on top of the chalk paint.